omkarbait/yarp/README.md

 ## The future

 The workflow is ready in the form of a pipeline.
 Use ruffus to fuse together all the scripts in a workflow.

+### Acknowledgements
+Some of the initial developement of this pipeline took some inspiration from the [CAPTURE pipeline](https://github.com/ruta-k/uGMRT-pipeline) designed for the uGMRT continuum data reduction.
+The extensive [VLA data reduction tutorials](https://casaguides.nrao.edu/index.php?title=Main_Page) and the [Radio Astronomy School 2019](http://www.ncra.tifr.res.in/~ruta/ras2019/CASA-tutorial.html) tutorials came out to be very useful in writing this pipeline.
+Nissim's "famous" AIPS.INFO also came out to be handy.
+I would also like to thank Sushma Kurapati and Biny Sebastian for useful dicussions which helped in improving this pipeline.